StrangerLs/Flutter/README.md

  - Page for posting birds up for adoption in the area
  - Resource page for local bird related busineses
  - Landing page with mission statement
- - Ability to contact bird owners for potential adoption or bird inquiry

 <br>